Ogezi-Emmanuel/AI-Powered-Corporate-Spend-Analysis-for-Fintech/README.md

 A core feature of modern fintech platforms is the ability to intelligently categorize expenses.
 I built a proof-of-concept for this using a Large Language Model.

-By providing the model with a few examples (a technique called few-shot prompting), it can accurately map inconsistent, legacy categories to a clean, standardized list.
+By providing the model with a few examples (a technique called few-shot prompting), it can accurately map inconsistent, legacy government categories to a clean, standardized list.
 This automation saves time, reduces human error, and provides cleaner data for analysis.

 **Example Mapping:**
 | Original Government Category | AI-Generated Modern Category |